 They call it the eye of Quebec.
 Seen from above, it's easy to understand why.
 The remarkable and strangely shaped Lake Manicouagan forms as perfect of a ring as nature is likely to create out of water, circular and rough-edged like a giant coffee ring on the surface of the Earth.

-Lake Manicouagan is actually a reservoir, part of a hydroelectric power system that powers thousands of nearby homes.
+Lake Manicouagan is actually a reservoir, part of a hydroelectric power system that powers countless nearby homes.
 And while it's not unusual for a reservoir to be strangely shaped and out of place as lakes go, that's actually not the reason Lake Manicouagan takes such a startling and unnatural shape.

 The lake bed is formed from an entirely different sort of natural phenomenon – an impact crater formed eons ago by a meteor striking the Earth's surface.
 The impact crater is the fifth-largest known to man, combining a pseudo-manmade wonder with an equally impressive natural phenomenon.